nanyahill/cs-fundamentals-guide/src/algorithms/sorting/countingsort/README.md

 	- In this algorithm, input values are used as index, hence not suitable for sorting floating point numbers.
 	- The algorithm can be extended to include negative integers.
 	- It is a stable sorting algorithm.
 This is useful in Radix sort.
-	- It is NOT an in-place sorting algorithm.
+	- It is NOT an in-place sorting algorithm when used with aux storage.
 Hence, useful if additional memory is a no issue.
+However, it can be trade stability for in-place movement of elements to their final position.

   #### Usage:
   	- The list is made up of integers or can be mapped to integers